SilasMarvin/wasmind/actors/delegation_network/crates/delegation_network_coordinator/README.md

 - **Lifecycle coordination**: Track agent spawning and completion events
 - **Smart guardrails**: Provide intelligent feedback to prevent common delegation mistakes

 This actor is essential for delegation networks to maintain structural integrity and provide intelligent coordination between managers and their subordinates.
+See the [Delegation Network overview](../../README.md) for complete system architecture and usage examples.

 ## Messages Listened For